geospace-code/h5fortran/README.md

 * The first character of the filename should be a character, NOT whitespace to avoid file open/creation errors.
 * [PGI](https://www.fluidnumerics.com/resources/building-hdf5-with-pgi) or Flang compilers require first compiling the HDF5 library yourself.
-* Polymorphic array rank is implemented by explicit code internally.
-We could have used pointers, but the code is simple enough to avoid the risk associated with explicit array pointers.
-Also, `select rank` support requires Gfortran-10 or Intel Fortran 2020, so we didn't want to make too-new compiler restriction.
+* Polymorphic array rank is implemented.

 ### Missing datatypes